Water Hammer Basics

-So, by identifying and understanding the causes of surge or water hammer in pumps, and by following proper operating procedures, operating manuals, vendor guidance notes, plant operators can prevent a disaster happening due to water hammer.
+So, by identifying and understanding the causes of surge or water hammer in pumps, and by following proper operating procedures, operating manuals, and vendor guidance notes, plant operators can prevent a disaster from happening due to water hammer.
 However, the pumping environment also plays an important role and situations may require expert help.

 Some more ready references for you…